 - TUBE Sq Capsule Hotel – A capsule hotel is located within the airport in the public area of the terminal making it convenient for late night check-in or early morning flights.
 Separate areas are provided for men and women which also includes lockers, toilets and showers.
-Rates start at JPY 2,800 for 3 hours.
+Rates start at JPY 2,800 (3 hours) to JPY 5,300 (24 hours).
 Shower only package (1 hour) costs JPY 900. » Check Rates

-- Centrair Hotel – (5 minute walk from the terminal) This is the closest hotel to the airport.
-Connected to the terminal via covered walkway.
+- Centrair Hotel – Connected to the terminal via covered walkway.
 No airport shuttle. » Check Rates

-- Four Points by Sheraton Nagoya Chubu International Airport – (6 minute walk from the terminal) A free shuttle is available. » Check Rates
+- Four Points by Sheraton Nagoya Chubu International Airport – 6-minute walk to the terminal.
+A free shuttle is available. » Check Rates

-- Toyoko Hotel (Orange Side) and Toyoko Hotel (Green Side) – (10 minute walk from the airport terminal) This hotel has two wings (“Orange Side” and “Green Side”).
+- Toyoko Hotel (Orange Side) and Toyoko Hotel (Green Side) – 10-minute walk to the terminal.
+This hotel has two wings (“Orange Side” and “Green Side”).
 Green side serves a complimentary Japanese breakfast and the Orange side serves a complimentary Western breakfast and has more room types than Green side.
 Guests from either side have access to both breakfasts.
 A free shuttle bus is available.

 » Orange Side – Check Rates